 Mix a Festive Drink

 A few days before your party, choose a fun holiday drink to mix for your guests.
-Add a punch bowl of sparkling pomegranate punch or Vino Francesca sangria to a table with glasses.
+Add a punch bowl of sparkling pomegranate punch or holiday-themed sangria to a table with glasses.
 Or pre-mix a large batch of refreshing Paloma holiday cocktails in a pitcher that party guests can pour at their leisure.

 Create a Drink Station